Draws Made Simple - How to Hit a Draw

 Before we dive into swing tips, it's worth taking a moment to discuss the impact conditions required for a draw.

-So, What is a Draw?
+So, What is a Draw in Golf?

 For a right-handed player, a draw is an airborne golf ball that ideally starts to the right of our target and curves back to our target.
 If you haven’t already, we highly recommend reviewing our post on the Ball Flight Laws for a refresher on the 9 ball flights and how to hit them.